Nimausfi/Arithmetic_Logic_Unit_VHDL/README.md

 The register bank needs to be synchronous to the rising edge of the clock.
 (If "en" is set then the D flip flop capture input, else hold the contents of D flip flops).

+**Module 2: overflow:**

+Combinational logic that observes the output of the module 2, and detects if there is an overflow by looking for propagated 1s in the upper 32 bits.

+When overflow is detected, the design should assert reset for one cycle.